apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 <br/>

-Interpreter is a JVM process that communicates with Zeppelin daemon using thrift.
+Interpreter Process is a JVM process that communicates with Zeppelin daemon using thrift.
 Each interpreter process has a single interpreter group, and this interpreter group can have one or more instances of an interpreter.
 (See [here](../../development/writing_zeppelin_interpreter.html) to understand more about its internal structure.)